khaosophy/blogfolio/README.md

 To set this Repo up on a new machine, follow the simple steps below:

-* Check to see if your machine has Gatsby installed.
+* Check to see if your machine has Gatsby installed by typing `gatsby -h`.
 If it does not, run `npm install -g gatsby`.
 * Clone this repo to your local machine.
 * In your local directory, type `npm install` which will install all the app's dependent components.
 * There are some environmental variables needed to run this app.
 You can get them from Netlify -> Deploy Settings -> Environment.